 “Here's the thing.
 Amazon will not win this whole game, contrary to popular belief.”- Rob McGovern

-Rob McGovern, founder and CEO of PreciseTarget joins Allyson and Devon for this episode of No Hype to discuss retail's data problem and how retail marketers can turn today’s pandemic-era challenges into a competitive advantage.
-They also discuss profound changes to the industry, including some that deserve far more attention than they’re getting.
+Rob McGovern, founder and CEO of PreciseTarget, speak with Allyson and Devon about retail’s data problem and how retail marketers can turn pandemic-era challenges into a competitive advantage.

 Find out, as well, which decidedly not cutting edge communication channel McGovern believes holds great potential for post-cookie marketing.